 Straight Talk Southeast Asia

 Straight Talk Southeast Asia is a weekly podcast series that covers politics in Southeast Asia, analysing elections, conflict, political risk, governance and human rights.
-Along with dissecting the political muck, Bridget Welsh engages with those shaping politics in (and the political narratives of) the region.
+Along with dissecting the political muck, Bridget Welsh and Zachary Abuza engage with those shaping politics and its outcomes in the region.

 LISTEN HERE